Still refreshing your browser a thousand times for a cheap flight ticket?

 Just a very quick overview of what are the major budget airlines and where do they fly to.
-For Transatlantic route between the USA and Europe, there are:
+For Transatlantic route between the Americas and Europe, there are:

-- Norwegian Air (Main hub in Oslo) – also flies to some Asian destinations like Singapore and Bangkok
+- Norwegian Air (Main hub in Oslo) – Flies to many US cities, Buenos Aires and Rio De Janeiro.
+Besides, Norwegian Air also flies to some Asian destinations like Bangkok

-- Level (Main hub in Barcelona) – compared to Wow Air and Norwegian Air, Level doesn’t fly to as many US cities.
-However, it’s the only budget carrier that connects South America (Buenos Aires).
-It also flies to Punta Cana.
+- Level (Main hub in Barcelona and London) – compared to Norwegian Air, Level doesn’t fly to as many US cities.
+Flies to Montreal, Buenos Aires, Santiago, Guadeloupe and Martinique.

 For flights between Australia and Asia, the main ones are:

 - AirAsiaX (Main hubs in Kuala Lumpur and Bangkok) – AirAsia flies to many destinations in Asia.
 These includes: Major cities in Southeast Asia, Sapporo, Tokyo, Osaka, Seoul, Busan, Taipei, Xi’an, Beijing, Hangzhou, Chengdu, Shanghai, Chongqing, Wuhan, New Delhi, Kathmandu, Jeddah, Medina and Tehran.
 They also fly to Australia and New Zealand (Sydney, Melbourne, Perth, Gold Coast and Auckland).
 Recently, they launched a new flight to Hawaii.

 - JetStar (Main hubs in Australia and Singapore) – Compared to AirAsia, they don’t fly to as many countries.
 But they do fly to other countries in Oceania like Fiji and Cook Islands.